nickhould/ethan/source/_posts/2012-03-26-adam-savage-reason-rally.markdown

 permalink: 2012/03/adam-savage-reason-rally
 ---

-Adam Savage on his believe system at this year's Reason Rally.
+Adam Savage on his belief system at this year's Reason Rally.